SOFIE-project/identity-authentication-authorization/README.md

 ## Execution

 ### Execution from source
-From the root directory run `python3 IAA/iaa.py <configuration file>` e.g., `python3 IAA/iaa.py conf/iaa.conf`
+From the root directory run `python3 IAA/iaa.py`

 ### Dockerized version
 In order to build IAA image, execute the script `docker-build.sh`.
 Then you can run IAA using, for example,  `docker run -tid --rm -p 9000:9000 iaa`.
 You can verify that IAA is running properly be executing the script `examples/validate_token.sh`